 Rule-based personalization works like this: if a user selects “marketing” at signup, show them the marketing onboarding flow.
 It is branching logic, better than a one-size-fits-all tour, but still static.
 The branches were designed in advance.
 The user fits into one or does not.

 AI-powered tours respond to what the user actually does, not what they said they would do at signup.
 A user who picks “marketing” but immediately navigates to the analytics dashboard gets a different continuation than one who opens the campaign builder.
 The tour adapts mid-session, based on real behavior.
-76% of SaaS companies have now integrated AI into their onboarding layer, most of them invisibly: not as a chatbot the user toggles on, but as the logic that determines what gets shown and when.

-Most tour sequences are built on assumptions.
+Most tour sequences are based on assumptions.
 The product team decides which feature belongs in step 3, based on intuition, user interviews, or what a competitor does.
 Predictive feature analysis replaces that guesswork with behavioral data.
 Instead of asking “what should we show first?”, it asks “which feature interactions actually predict whether a user comes back?”

 The answer is almost always counterintuitive.
 The features teams think are central to activation (the ones that go into the tour) are often not the ones that correlate with long-term retention.
 The features that matter tend to be quieter: a specific export action, a second workspace created, a particular filter applied at the right moment.
 This kind of analysis surfaces those moments.